 The Western Australian Science Hall of Fame was established in 2007 to recognise exceptional, lifelong contributions from Western Australians to science, technology, engineering or mathematics.
 Inductees are announced as part of the annual Premier's Science Awards presentations.

-Nominations for the 2017 WA Science Hall of Fame are now open.
+Nominations for the 2017 WA Science Hall of Fame are now closed.

 Professor Ian Ritchie AO